 SEO for restaurants is always tricky.
 Hospitality is probably the industry which relies most heavily on word of mouth and local reputation.
 This leads some restaurant owners to ignore SEO.
 However, when done correctly, local SEO can actually leverage these factors.

-Additionally, since SEO is typically underutilised by restaurants, hospitality is one of the few industries where you can still eek out an early adoption advantage.
+Additionally, since restaurants typically underutilise SEO, hospitality is one of the few industries where you can still eek out an early adoption advantage.
 In fact, by following this guide, you’ll have a great chance of catching your competitors sleeping.

 First of all, let’s cover some of the basics.